-This section identifies the objective, methods and targets for ensuring sound waste minimisation and management planning.
+This section identifies the objective and methods for ensuring sound waste minimisation and management planning.

-Achieving the Strategy vision and goals will involve the TRC and three territorial authorities undertaking action under the Waste Minimisation Act and the Resource Management Act.
+Achieving the Strategy vision and goals will involve the TRC and three territorial authorities undertaking action under the Waste Minimisation Act 2008 (WMA) and the Resource Management Act 1991 (RMA).

-Over the next few years, local government will implement the recently enacted Waste Minimisation Act.
-Under the Waste Minimisation Act, territorial authorities must revise their waste management and minimisation plans by 2012, and the Act requires that local government have regard to the NZWS when preparing these plans.
+Under the WMA, territorial authorities must revise their waste management and minimisation plans by 2012, and then at intervals of not more than six years after the last review.
+The WMA requires that local government have regard to the NZWS when preparing these plans.

-Under section 51 of the Waste Minimisation Act, territorial authorities must carry out waste assessments.
+Under section 51 of the WMA, territorial authorities must carry out waste assessments.
 In making an assessment a territorial authority is required to consult with the Medical Officer of Health.